ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/design.markdown

 {NOTE: }

-A time-series is an array of Gorilla-encoded `IEnumerable` entries that extends a specific single document.
+A time-series is an array of Gorilla-encoded entries, that is related to a single specific document.

 * In this page:
   * [Time-Series Structure](../../document-extensions/timeseries/design#time-series-structure)